 I still work in the technology field today and have opportunities to cross train others.
 Being a dad to three children has always given me the opportunity to teach over the years and for years to come.
-Driving lesson to two sixteen year olds start soon.
+Driving lesson to two sixteen-year-olds starts soon.
 Yikes!
 Getting our own financial act together took a bit of soul-searching and a lot of self-education.
-In the process it sparked the teaching bug again for me.
+In the process, it sparked the teaching bug again for me.
 Seeing how common sense many of the personal finance topics are I wanted to share my new-found knowledge with as many people as possible.
 I’ve started small, working with family and close friends.
-I gave Dave Ramsey’s “The Total Money makeover” to my co-workers as a Holiday gifts one year.
+I gave Dave Ramsey’s “The Total Money Makeover” to my co-workers as a Holiday gift one year.
 I often talk about our success with our money and if people ask how we did it I’m more than happy to explain.
 Now feeling more confident with my own knowledge and having 109,000 reasons why I feel I’m an expert on the topic of I’m ready to move on to bigger things.

-For months I had a an e-mail composed in my mail box and every few days I would look I over and edit it a bit, just waiting for the right moment to click the send button to my companies CEO.
+For months I had an e-mail composed in my mailbox and every few days I would look I over and edit it a bit, just waiting for the right moment to click the send button to my companies CEO.
 Finally last month I pulled the trigger.
-In my mail I explained to my CEO a bit about my family’s history with money and how we worked our way out of debt.
-I wonder how many others within our company were struggling with the same issues we had, living pay check to pay check.
+In my mail, I explained to my CEO a bit about my family’s history with money and how we worked our way out of debt.
+I wonder how many others within our company were struggling with the same issues we had, living paycheck to paycheck.
 Living or dying with pay increases or bonus announcements, taking their frustration out on the company because they didn’t have their financial lives in order.
 Maybe some of these same employees have financial responsibility for the company.
-I asked what if we could educate those employees to help them with their own finances, so that if the company changes the policy on merit increase it doesn’t have that big of an impact on the individuals.
+I asked what if we could educate those employees to help them with their own finances so that if the company changes the policy on merit increase it doesn’t have that big of an impact on the individuals.
 Well within 45 minutes I had my answer, our CEO love my ideas and thanked me for thinking of my fellow employees.
-He put me in touch with some staff within our HR and educational departments and the ball began rolling.
+He put me in touch with some staff within our HR and education departments and the ball began rolling.
 Fast forward a month later and the company has announced the Financial Well Being program.
-The will be adding self-study classes to our internal web site, making financial planners available to employees free of charge and other financial educator to meet one on one with anyone seeking help.
+The will be adding self-study classes to our internal website, making financial planners available to employees free of charge and other financial educators to meet one on one with anyone seeking help.
 Mission accomplished!

 Not letting a two letter word stop me